The Critical Density for Activated Random Walks is always less than 1: Inductive step: proof of Lemma

-\paragraph{An infinite \guillemets{Sisyphus} sequence.} It is convenient to consider another sequence~\smash{$\calL'=(\calL'_i)_{i\in\N}$} which is defined similarly, with the only difference that, after each stabilization, we proceed with the next stabilization assuming that all sites of the other set have been awaken.
+It is convenient to consider another infinite sequence~\smash{$\calL'=(\calL'_i)_{i\in\N}$} which is defined similarly, with the only difference that, after each stabilization, we proceed with the next stabilization assuming that all sites of the other set have been awaken.
 Formally, we start with the same initial parameters~$R'_0=R_0=C$,~$h'_0=h_0=0$ and~$\ell'_0=\ell_0=0$ and we define recursively, for~$i\in\N$,

 Note that the only difference with respect to the previous definition~\reff{defProcessInduction} is that as first argument of the stabilization operator~$\mathrm{Stab}$ we have~$C_{\varepsilon(i)}$ instead of~$R_i$, which means that we start the~$i$-th stabilization with the set~$C_{\varepsilon(i)}$ fully active, regardless of what happened during the previous stabilizations.
 We then also define~$\calL'_i$ to be the number of loops of colour~$j$ produced by the distinguished vertex of~$C_{\varepsilon(i)}$ during the~$i$-th stabilization, that is to say,